 Education Corporation, Trustee Name and Position(s)

-Name of education corporation: Family Life Academy Charter S Schools - FLACS
+Name of education corporation: Family Life Academy Charter Schools - FLA

 Name of trustee (print): Dr. Janet Lerner

-Position(s) on board, if any (e.g., chair, treasurer, committee chair, etc.): member 9
+Position(s) on board, if any (e.g., chair, treasurer, committee chair, etc.): member

 Email Address:

-Home Address Business A ddress
+Home Address Business Address

-Please complete with changes Please complete with h changes only:
+Please complete with changes Please complete with changes only:

 Street: Business Name:

-City, State Zi Street:
+City, State Zip: Street:

 Phone: City, State Zip:

 Phone:

-Questions 有型型包型基準
+Questions

-Are you, or have you been during the education corporation?
-[If you check last school year (July 1-June 30), an employee of the yes , answer $1a$), $1b$), and $1c$)].
-O Yes ● No
+Are you, or have you been during the leducation corporation?
+[If you check! last school year (July 1-June 30), an employee of the yes, answer 1a), 1b), and 1c)]. ○ Yes No

 1a) Description of the position:

 1b) Salary:

 1c) Start date:

-the foregoing being an "interested pe education corporation, or who could or legal adoption/guardianship, to, or do you cohabitate erson") who is, or, during the last school year (July 1-Jun otherwise benefit from your being a trustee?
-If yes, ple ed information) that you ("self") or any interested pers or ag the prior school year. e 30), was employed by the ase identify each interest/
+the foregoing being an "interested pe education corporation, or who could de- or legal adoption/guardianship, to, or do you cohabitate with, any person (any of erson") who is, or, during the last school year (July 1-June 30), was employed by the otherwise benefit from your being a trustee?
+If yes, please identify each interest ed information) that you ("self") or any interested persons have held or engaged in a given prior school year.

 ■ None